prisonbookscollective/prisonbookscollective.github.io/resources.md

 </div>

 <div class="content-left">
-	<h2 id="support-for-incarcerated">Support for the Incarcerated</h2>
+	<h2 id="support-for-incarcerated">Support for the Incarcerated and Returning Citizens</h2>
 	<p>We are only part of the solution to helping people survive and transition from the justice system.
-Below are organizations in North Carolina committed to helping people during and after their incarceration.</p>
+Below are organizations in North Carolina committed to help people affected by the long reach of mass incarceration.</p>
 	<ul>
 		<li><p><a href="https://durhamcares.org">DurhamCares</a>, a Durham-based community support organization, maintains a <a href="https://durhamcares.org/organizations-responding-to-mass-incarceration/">list</a> of local and national organizations responding to mass incarceration.</p></li>
 		<li><p><a href="http://www.jubilee-home.org/">Jubilee Home</a> is an organization in Durham that helps men transition from incarceration to independent living by providing housing, employment, and therapeutic services.</p></li>